Select Justice

 California Equal Pay Act Cases

-While some battles have been won over equal pay in recent years, there is still a lot of work to do.
-Thousands of women across the state are pursuing gender pay lawsuits against Californian companies who are in violation of equal pay laws.
-For example, last year, three women were successful in getting a class-action equal pay lawsuit certified by a judge.
-The women will now represent up to 4,000 female employees of Oracle Corp.
-The class action suit accuses Oracle of underpaying women who were performing the same job as male employees at the technology firm.
-In 2021, The State of California is also pursuing a case against Riot Games – publisher of League of Legends – for gender pay discrimination, among other workplace violations.
+In 2020, three women successfully had a class-action equal pay lawsuit certified by a judge.
+The women now represent thousands of female Oracle Corp employees.
+The class action suit accuses Oracle of underpaying women who were performing the same job as men at the technology firm.
+In 2021, The State of California is also pursuing a case against Riot Games – publisher of the League of Legends video game – for gender pay discrimination, among other workplace violations.

 California Equal Pay Act FAQs